-(c) Johnson is an investment holding company and the group is principally engaged in the provision of cleaning, janitorial and other related services for government, commercial, and industrial markets in Hong Kong.
+- (b) Dongguan Xindongyue is principally engaged in the construction of environmental improvement project and treatment of hazardous waste.
+Currently, it owns the landfill for fly ash in Dongguan City and provides fly ash landfill service to the Group. - (c) Johnson is an investment holding company and the group is principally engaged in the provision of cleaning, janitorial and other related services for government, commercial, and industrial markets in Hong Kong.

-As at 31 December 2020, the quoted fair value of the Group's equity interest in Johnson is HK\$107,625,000 (31 December 2019: HK\$112,238,000).
+As at 31 December 2021, the quoted fair value of the Group's equity interest in Johnson is HK\$156,825,000 (31 December 2020: HK\$107,625,000).